Eggless Chocolate Chip Cookies

 Use an ice cream scoop or large spoon to scoop balls of dough onto lined baking pan.
 Mine were about 4 ounces each which produces large cookies.
 Place balls of dough at least 2 inches apart.

-Bake for 9 to 10 minutes or until the middles of the cookies are just barely set in the middle.
+Bake for 9 to 10 minutes or until the middle of the cookies is just barely set.

 Finally, remove pan from oven.
 Allow cookies on cool on pan for 10 minutes.
-Carefully transfer cookies to a cooling rack to finish cooling.
+Carefully transfer the eggless chocolate chip cookies to a cooling rack to finish cooling.

 Expert Tips & Tricks